Euphredes/Euphredes/README.txt

 Ludwig tells me only poets are meant to speak.
 He tells me language itself is playing games on knowledge.
-Let me
-Yankee Doodle Dandy, Game Warden.
+Let me end this Yankee Doodle Dandy, Game Warden.
 The pen scripts swordplay.
 What irishmanhood leads the dance?